charleshartman/RB101/lesson_2/pseudocode.md

 # a method that returns the sum of two integers
-define a method that accepts to arguments add the two arguments return the result
+define a method that accepts two arguments add the two arguments return the result